When the coral disappears, so will they

 They're nothing if not resourceful.

-They moved to this island years ago because the reef on mainland Madagascar was too degraded.
+They moved to this island years ago because the reef on mainland Madagascar was too degraded -- and because the fishing was farther away.
 Hary lived out here with his father as a boy, and Lydia later joined him.
 They'd known each other as little kids in school.
 Neither was able to finish, though.
 They had to fish.

 They have four kids together and care for at least two others; one is the son of a relative who died.
 The village is home to a few dozen people, and many depend, at least in part, on Hary's catch for their own survival.